wso2/docs-updates/en/docs/updates/faq.md

 * Update the current product pack to the latest update level using WUM or in-place tool.
 This will make Update tool client available inside `<product_home>/bin` directory.
-* Run the update command on top of the update tool.
-This will update the product pack to comply with Updates 2.0.
+* Run the [Update commands](../../updates/update-tool/) on top of the update tool.
+This will update the product pack to comply with Updates 2.0

+### How can a user merge the *WUM Diff* manually to get updates using WSO2 Updates 2.0?
+To get Updates using the new WSO2 Updates model follow the steps below<br>

+1. First get the newest product pack from WUM [See [WUM add](https://docs.wso2.com/display/updates100/WUM+Commands+Guide#WUMCommandsGuide-wumadd)]. <br>
+2. Apply [WUM diff](https://docs.wso2.com/display/updates100/WUM+Commands+Guide#WUMCommandsGuide-wumdiff) as you have been doing before to a copy of product pack (which contain your customizations). <br>
+3. Now your current pack is congruent with WSO2 Update 2.0, thus you are able to run the [Updates tool](../../updates/update-tool/) and receive WSO2 Updates.

 ### Are the updates I get from the Updates Client is secure and assures authenticity?
 The <strong>Update tool</strong> communicates with the <strong>WSO2 Update Service</strong> to get details of the updates that need to be downloaded and applied.
 During this communication, the following information is obtained from the  WSO2 Update Service:<br>